Billy Corgan: Early life

-William Patrick Corgan Jr. was born at Columbus Hospital in the Lincoln Park neighborhood of Chicago on March 17, 1967, the oldest son of guitarist William Dale Corgan (1947-2021) and his wife Martha Louise Maes Corgan Lutz.
-He was raised Catholic and is of Irish and German-Swiss descent.
-His parents had one more son, Ricky, before divorcing in 1970.
-His father was remarried to a flight attendant, and Corgan and his brother went to live with them in Glendale Heights, Illinois.
-Corgan alleges that his stepmother was abusive to him, both physically and emotionally.
+William Patrick Corgan Jr. was born at Columbus Hospital in the Lincoln Park neighborhood of Chicago on March 17, 1967, the oldest child of Martha Louise Maes Corgan Lutz (1947–1996) and guitarist William Dale Corgan (1947–2021).
+He grew up Catholic and has a younger brother.
+His parents divorced in 1970.
+Billy said he went to live with his great-grandmother, and then his grandmother.
+Next he and his brother went to live with his father and new wife (a flight attendant whom his father had remarried) in Glendale Heights, Illinois, a Chicago suburb 22 miles west of the city.
+His father was a musician and was often away; when Billy was nine his father and stepmother (whom Billy considers to be his mother) split.
+Billy grew up an hour away from both of his natural parents.

+Billy alleges that his father was abusive to him, both physically and emotionally.
 He developed a protective bond with his younger paternal half-brother, Jesse, who had special needs as a child.
-When Corgan's father and stepmother separated, all three boys lived alone with their stepmother, and both of his birth parents lived separately within an hour's drive.

-Corgan described his father as a "drug dealing, gun-toting, musician [and] mad man".
-Although this had a huge negative impact on his childhood, in retrospect he respects his father as a great musician.
+When Billy's father and stepmother separated, all three boys lived alone with their stepmother.
+Billy said his father was a "drug dealing, gun-toting musician [and] mad man".
+Although William Corgan Sr. negatively impacted his son's childhood, Corgan said he came to have tremendous respect for his father's musicianship.

 Corgan, who grew much faster than his fellow students, was a strong athlete in elementary school.
 In addition to being a member of his baseball team at Marquardt Middle School, he amassed over 10,000 baseball cards and listened to every Chicago Cubs game on the radio.
 However, by the time he began attending Glenbard North High School, his athletic prowess had greatly diminished.
 He decided to start playing guitar after seeing a Flying V when he went over to a friend's house.

 Corgan gave his savings to his father, who bought him a used Les Paul knock-off.
-His father encouraged him to listen to Jeff Beck and Jimi Hendrix but offered little other support, so Corgan taught himself to play the instrument.
-His musical interests in his formative years included hard rock like Guts-era John Cale, heavy metal pioneers Black Sabbath, and mainstream rock like Van Halen, Queen, Boston, ELO, Rush, and Cheap Trick.
-In high school, Corgan discovered alternative rock through Bauhaus and The Cure.
+His father encouraged him to listen to Jeff Beck and Jimi Hendrix but offered little other support, so Corgan taught himself.
+His musical interests in high school included hard rock music like Guts-era John Cale, heavy metal pioneers Black Sabbath, and mainstream rock like Van Halen, Queen, Boston, ELO, Rush, and Cheap Trick.
+Corgan discovered the alternative rock genre by listening to Bauhaus and the Cure.
 He performed in a string of bands in high school and graduated as an honor student.
 Despite grant and scholarship offers from a number of schools, and a tuition fund left by his grandmother, Corgan decided to pursue music full-time.